brhm/ReactToDoTask/README.md

 1- Clone the project on your local PC.

+2- Open the project solution with Visual Studio Ide.

+3- Configure the <Multiple Startup Projects> (select server and client projects) and run it.

-2- The Server project and Client Project have to run same time.
+4- The Server project and Client Project have to run same time.

     a.
 For Visual Studio Ide - You can configure the <Multiple Startup Projects> and then click the Start button.